Starting a Business in Norway: GEOS Guide for Global Expansion

 Banks in Norway move slowly but play it safe.
 The more complete your documentation, the faster things go.
 Local directors help smooth the process.
 Once approved, you’ll find the system reliable, transparent, and designed for long-term security.

-In short, expect high costs, strict rules, and zero shortcuts when starting a business in Norway.
-But a system that works once you’re in.
+In short: high costs, strict rules, and zero shortcuts—but a system that works once you’re in.

 Immigration & Work Permits